You know what they say, “what happens in Vegas stays in Vegas.”

 There are two airports near Vegas for easy access.

-The McCarran International Airport is five miles away, and there is also a domestic airport at Las Vegas, which is 3.2 miles away; the smaller airport serves the strip.
+The McCarran International Airport is five miles away, and there is also a domestic airport in Las Vegas, which is 3.2 miles away; the smaller airport serves the strip.

 The strip is the 4.2-mile stretch that houses the casinos and attractions we all know and love.